-In New Zealand he sang the roles of the Imperial Commissioner in Madama Butterfly and Figaro with the New Zealand Opera, as well as covered Dandini in La Cenerentola.
+In New Zealand he sang the role of the Imperial Commissioner in Madama Butterfly with New Zealand Opera, as well as covered Dandini in La Cenerentola.
 At the New Zealand School of Music he performed Snug in Britten’s A Midsummer Night’s Dream and Pasha Seid in Verdi’s rarely performed Il Corsaro.
 He has also sung Chichibio in Mozart’s rarity L’oca del Cairo and performed Don Polidoro in Cimarosa’s L’Italiana in Londra.

-The baritone, a finalist in the Lexus Song Quest with the New Zealand Symphony Orchestra, has also been seen in concert as a soloist singing in Celebrating Lilburn with the Auckland Philharmonia Orchestra, Fantasia on Christmas Carols with Kapiti Orchestra, and concert performances of Viktor Ullmann’s Der Kaiser von Atlantis and Richard Fuch’s Vom Judischen Schicksal.
-Christian Thurston was a Connecticut district finalist in the Metropolitan National Council Auditions, a winner of the Alan M. and Joan Taub Ades Vocal Competition, and was a Dame Malvina Major New Zealand Opera Emerging Artist.
+The baritone, a third place winner in the Lexus Song Quest with the New Zealand Symphony Orchestra, has also been seen in concert as a soloist singing in Celebrating Lilburn with the Auckland Philharmonia Orchestra, Fantasia on Christmas Carols with Kapiti Orchestra and concert performances of Viktor Ullmann’s Der Kaiser von Atlantis and Richard Fuch’s Vom Judischen Schicksal.
+Christian Thurston was a Connecticut district finalist in the Metropolitan National Council Auditions, a winner of the Alan M. and Joan Taub Ades Vocal Competition and was a Dame Malvina Major New Zealand Opera Emerging Artist.